Eating animal foods can be regenerative – Part 1: Nutrition

 Final Words on Nutrition

-Of course we are all individual, and depending on your constitution you might be able to survive on this kind of diet for a long time, but with every generation the risk of degeneration and infertility increases – and in my opinion – people would eventually die out (the same is true for people living on a modern low quality omnivorous diet of course).
+Of course we are all individual, and depending on your constitution you might be able to survive on a vegan diet for a long time, but with every generation the risk of degeneration and infertility would increase – and in my opinion – people would eventually die out (the same is true for people living on a modern low quality omnivorous diet).
 Already now 1 in 8 couples have difficulties to conceive and/or to maintain a pregnancy… That’s probably why no native “hunter and gatherer” population EVER evolved on a 100% vegan diet.
 Quite to the contrary, most relied heavily on wild animal foods (depending on climate and food availabilities).
 The work of Weston Price and his studies on indigenous populations (book reference: Nutrition and Physical Degeneration) is really eye-opening on this matter.

 The best and most important advice I can give you if you are thinking of going vegan, is to pay close attention to your body, to see how it feels on it.